Overview

 Final Submission

 The final submission evaluates the overall quality of your project and presentation, based on the materials submitted prior to the final exam.
-Submissions are due the night before finals.
+Submissions are due by the last day of class.

 (12 pts): During presentations, you will participate in three rounds of small-group presentations, presenting one-on-one with another project.
 Grading is based on the quality of your peer review during these rounds.